pudly/schmopera-hugo/content/articles/new-operas-craig-bohmlers-riders-of-the-purple-sage.md

 ---
-title: "New operas: Craig Bohmler's Riders of the Purple Sage"
+title: "New operas: Craig Bohmler&#039;s Riders of the Purple Sage"
 ---

 ### Why does Zane Grey's novel adapt well to an opera?